 4. Panoply: It is a data warehouse that automates data collection, data transformation, and data storage.
 It can connect to any tool like Looker, Chartio, etc.

 5. MarkLogic: It is a data warehousing solution that uses an array of features to make data integration easier and faster.
 It specifies complex security rules for elements in the documents.
 It helps to import and export the configuration information.
 It also allows data replication for disaster recovery.

 6. Amazon RedShift: It is a data warehouse tool.
-It is cost effective, easy and simple to use.
+It is cost-effective, easy and simple to use.
 There is no installation cost and enhances the reliability of the data warehouse cluster.
-Its data centers are fully equipped with climate control.
+In addition, its data centres are fully equipped with climate control.

 Working with ETL

 2. Divide Large Tables: You must partition your large tables into physically smaller tables.
-This will improve the accessing time because indices tree would be shallow in this case and quick Metadata operations can be used on data records.
+This will improve the accessing time because the indices tree would be shallow in this case, and quick Metadata operations can be used on data records.

 4. Parallel Processing: You should run a parallel process instead of serial whenever possible so that processing can be optimized and efficiency can be increased.

-6. Caching Data: Accessing cache data is faster and efficient than accessing data from hard drives so data must be cached.
-Cache memory is smaller in size so an only small amount of data will be stored in it.
+6. Caching Data: Accessing cache data is faster and efficient than accessing data from hard drives, so data must be cached.
+Cache memory is smaller in size, so only a small amount of data will be stored in it.

 Advantages of ETL

 Given below are the advantages mentioned: